 Listed in: English, as ENGL-473

 Open to juniors and seniors.
-Limited to 15 students.
-Spring semester.
-Professor Hayashi.
+Limited to 18 students.
+Fall semester.
+Professor Lawson and Visiting Lecturer Bernitt.

 If Overenrolled: Preference given to junior and senior majors.